authbox/ios-sdk/README.md

 ## Background

-This repo is for the iOS SDK that clients can use to send events to smyte
+This repo is for the iOS SDK that clients can use to send events to Smyte.
+The SDK should be built as a framework using ```build_framework.sh``` and imported to subsequent projects.

 ## Building the framework